African Orthodox Church

-The African Orthodox Church (AOC), registered as the Holy African Orthodox Church, is an Episcopalian, primarily African-American denomination which was founded in the United States in 1918 by the joint collaboration of its first Patriarch George Alexander McGuire and Marcus M. Garvey.
-It has approximately 15 parishes and 5,000 members, significantly down from its peak membership.
+The African Orthodox Church (AOC) is a predominantly African-American Christian denomination which was founded in the United States in 1918 by the joint collaboration of its first patriarch, George Alexander McGuire, and Marcus M. Garvey.

 The AOC holds to the historic three-fold ministry of bishops, priests, and deacons, and lays strong emphasis on apostolic succession.
-The church celebrates the seven sacraments of the Catholic Church.
+The church celebrates the seven sacraments of the Roman Catholic Church.
 Its worship is liturgical, of Eastern and Western rites.
 The Nicene, Apostles', and Athanasian creeds are affirmed.